ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 The quality of the terrain corrections are related to the quality of the digital elevation models (DEMs) used in the process of geometrically and radiometrically correcting the SAR imagery.
 We use DEMs that are publicly available and have wide-ranging coverage.

 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.
-With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
-This is now the default DEM for processing RTC products, and the only option available for processing [InSAR products](insar_product_guide.md "Sentinel-1 InSAR On Demand Product Guide" ){target=_blank}.
+With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, we have changed our DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
+This is now the only DEM for processing RTC and [InSAR products](insar_product_guide.md "Sentinel-1 InSAR On Demand Product Guide" ){target=_blank}.

-Users still have the option to use the legacy DEMs when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank}, but we recommend using the Copernicus DEM whenever possible.
+Now, users do not have the option to use the legacy DEMs anymore when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank}, but we recommend using the Copernicus DEM whenever possible.

-!!! tip "Deprecation of Legacy DEMs for RTC Processing"
+!!! tip "Deprecation of Legacy DEMs for RTC Procession"

-    We are considering eliminating the option to use our legacy DEM dataset (NED/SRTM) as a HyP3 processing option for RTC.
-We would value your feedback as we decide if we will make this change.
-How would you be impacted if the NED/SRTM DEM option was no longer available?
-Would it affect your current workflows?

-    Please send your feedback to [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu).
+    The legacy DEM option as a HyP3 processing option for RTC used to be avaiable.
+Now it is eliminated.

 We use the 2022 Release of the [Copernicus GLO-30 Public DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, [available on AWS](https://registry.opendata.aws/copernicus-dem/ "Registry of Open Data on AWS - Copernicus DEM" ){target=_blank}.
 For more information, see the 'Releases' section of [this article](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}.